-At first glance, it would seem like skills and knowledge required of engineers hasn’t changed that much over the years.
-Yet, it’s easy to see that product development has evolved.
-Many non-engineering stakeholders need to get involved.
-Design decisions are far more democratic when taking company-wide considerations into account.
-The contrast between the two prompts a serious question:
+At first glance, it might seem that the required skills and knowledge for engineers haven’t changed that much over the years.
+Yet it’s easy to see that product development has evolved.
+Many non-engineering stakeholders need to be involved in this development.
+Design decisions are necessarily more democratic when taking company-wide considerations into account.
+This prompts a serious question:

 Do today’s engineers need to evolve in terms of skills and knowledge?

 To answer that question, we need a little context.
 A good place to start is to look at the traditional culture of engineering.

 An engineer’s prime responsibility has traditionally been to design products for the three Fs: form, fit and function.
 But that isn’t a responsibility without consequences: it carries personal accountability.
 Engineers place their signature on drawings to signify their personal approval of a design.
 If products fail, drawing signatures identify responsible engineers so that they can justify their decisions.
 In summary, more so than any other group, engineering has had a strong culture of accountability.

 Mechatronics Complexity and the Fade of the One True Expert